lscardoso/gr-ntsc-rc/README.md

 ### Disclaimer

 This code is provided for educational and research uses only.
-The usage of this code is of sole responsability of whoever downloaded it and used it.
+The usage of this code is of sole responsability of its user.